J4C0B3Y/MenuAPI/README.md

 Prebuilt jars can be found in [releases](https://github.com/J4C0B3Y/MenuAPI/releases).

 > **NOTE:** <br/>
-> Please relocate the library as multiple menu handlers can
+> It is recommended to relocate the library to prevent
-> cause problems with other plugins that also use the MenuAPI.
+> version mismatches with other plugins that use the api.

 ### Maven & Gradle